mpru/tallerDeProgramacion/README.md

 # tallerDeProgramacion
-Algunos materiales para el Taller de Programación
+Algunos materiales para el Taller de Programación (sólo diapos).

+Some materials for the Introduction to Programming Workshop (only slides).